 We’re Almost There!

-Your contribution is still critical, and it’s not too late to “Do Your Part,” and receive this beautiful Preservation Certificate… proof that YOU helped Save the Willow Run Bomber Plant!
+Your contribution is still critical, and it’s not too late to “Do Your Part,” and receive your official Preservation Certificate… proof that YOU helped Save the Willow Run Bomber Plant!
 You can dedicate your donation in honor of your own personal hero or heroine.

-July, 2014: We have recently cleared an important hurdle in the quest to “Save Willow Run!”
+August, 2014: We are in the final stages of our quest to “Save Willow Run!”
 But, your support is still needed…

-Fundraising is more critical than ever in order to ensure that we will be able to convert “our” part of the Bomber Plant into a fully-independent, fully-functional building, and begin to build the interior facilities and exhibits of the exciting new museum that we have planned!
+Fundraising is more critical than ever in order to ensure that we have the funds to convert our part of the Bomber Plant into a fully-independent, fully-functional building, and begin to build the interior facilities and exhibits of the exciting new museum that we have planned!

-Assuming no problems are found during pre-closing inspection that we cannot resolve, we expect to close on our purchase towards the end of Summer 2014.
-At that time, we hope to be able to announce, and celebrate with our supporters, the successful conclusion of the first phase of the Save the Bomber Plant Campaign!
+When we close on the purchase in September, we expect to be able to announce, and celebrate with our supporters, the successful conclusion of the first phase of the Save the Bomber Plant Campaign!
 Your donations are still critical to ensuring our success.
 To date, more than $7.5 million in cash and non-cash resources have been mobilized for this project, from overwhelming support across the country and around the world!

 Why is the Willow Run Bomber Plant so Important?